Core Learning (CS)

 - YouTube Playlists

-that doing projects and learning along the way is the best approach for any study topic.
-And for CS
+believe that doing projects and learning along the way is the best approach for any study topic.

-students, having experience in projects should be mandatory for both their academic and career after
+And for CS students, having experience in projects should be mandatory for both their academic

-I am also interested in OSSU.
-They have a CS curriculum filled with open-source projects, some with
+- I am also interested in OSSU.
+They have a CS curriculum filled with open-source projects, some

 - Interview